Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 - Repair stomach muscles that have separated.

 The surgeon may also choose to include liposuction with the abdominoplasty.
-This is because liposuction can help contour the body more precisely, and therefore help achieve a more shapely figure.
-Some surgeons include liposuction in all of their abdominoplasty procedures and some do not.
+This is because liposuction can help contour the body more precisely and help achieve a more shapely figure.
+Some surgeons include liposuction in all of their abdominoplasty procedures, and some do not.
 It is worth asking the surgeon if they will include liposuction with the tummy tuck.